Mitch All Together

-Mitch All Together is stand-up comedian Mitch Hedberg's second comedy album.
+Mitch All Together is the second comedy album by Mitch Hedberg, and the final released in his lifetime.
 It is a recording of a performance at the Acme Comedy Club in Minneapolis, Minnesota, from May 2003.
 The CD was packaged with a DVD of Hedberg's 1999 Comedy Central special in two versions, the first being the one edited down to a half-hour and shown on Comedy Central, and the second being the raw unedited taping which is about 15 minutes longer.
 The DVD also features his appearance on a 1998 episode of Comedy Central's Premium Blend.
 The CD is packaged in a double-fold digipack.

 As with his previous album, the title Mitch All Together is a reference to a joke which is not included on the album (the joke is on track seven of the 1999 self-released edition of his previous album Strategic Grill Locations):